threader/PC-Tuning/docs/post-install.md

     - Use **Ctrl + Shift + Esc** to open process explorer then use **File -> Run** to start the **explorer.exe** shell again

-- Consider using the scripts in ``C:\prerequisites\scripts\idle-scripts`` (place on desktop for easy access) to disable idle before launching a game and enable idle after you close your game.
+- Consider using the scripts in ``C:\bin\scripts\idle-scripts`` (place on desktop for easy access) to disable idle before launching a game and enable idle after you close your game.
 This will mitigate jitter due to the process of state transition.
 Beware of higher temperatures, you should not be thermal throttling to begin with after following [docs/physical-setup.md](./physical-setup.md)

-- If you are using Windows 8.1+ and [FSE/Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) with your game, you *can* disable DWM using the scripts in ``C:\prerequisites\scripts\dwm-scripts`` as the process wastes CPU cycles despite there being no composition.
+- If you are using Windows 8.1+ and [FSE/Hardware: Legacy Flip](https://github.com/GameTechDev/PresentMon#csv-columns) with your game, you *can* disable DWM using the scripts in ``C:\bin\scripts\dwm-scripts`` as the process wastes CPU cycles despite there being no composition.
 Beware as elements of the UI will be broken and somes games/programs will not be able to launch (you may need to disable hardware acceleration)

 - Carry out maintenance tasks yourself on a weekly basis.
 This includes: